crownstone/website/_posts/2013-03-11-maker-inspiration.md

 # Maker Inspiration

-When browsing through the various blogposts, I noticed that the ideas of DO have many parallels with the [maker culture](http://en.wikipedia.org/wiki/Maker_culture).
+When browsing through the various blogposts, I noticed that the ideas of DoBots have many parallels with the [maker culture](http://en.wikipedia.org/wiki/Maker_culture).
 The maker movement has quickly been gaining popularity over the past years, and in that respect DoBots is a typical example of modern engineering culture: we like rapid prototyping, we